hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 ![](images/image211.png)

 A gimbal allows camera pitch (up/down) and/or yaw (left/right) movement to be controlled independently of vehicle movement.
-*Auterion QGC SRR Edition* is expected to be used on hardware with a dedicated gimbal joystick.
+*QGC-Gov* is expected to be used on hardware with a dedicated gimbal joystick.

 The gimbal indicator *displays* the current camera pitch and yaw on a vertical slider: